 Are these low carb and keto friendly chicken tenders?

 These almond chicken tenders have 30 grams of protein, 10 grams of fat, and only 4 grams of carbohydrates, making them perfect for a low carb or keto diet.
 For folks on the keto diet who are focused on higher fat recipes, you could use chicken thighs instead of chicken breast to increase the fat content.
 You could also add some chopped almonds and brush the chicken tenders with oil to add more fat.

-How can I freeze these Almond Crusted Chicken Tenders?
+How can I freeze these Almond Chicken Fingers?

 These chicken tenders are a great make ahead meal and it's easy to freeze them for a future meal.
 Once you have breaded all the chicken, place it on a parchment paper lined baking sheet and place the chicken tenders in the freezer.
 Make sure to leave space between each tender.
 Let them freeze for 2-3 hours until they are frozen solid.
 At this point, you can move them to a freezer bag or container for future use.
 When you are ready to cook them, preheat the oven to 375 degrees.
 Bake the tenders for 20-25 minutes until cooked through.